 An archipelago of protected, beautiful small islands off the south-east coast of Mallorca, Cabrera is a Maritime-Terrestrial National Park with untouched flora and fauna.
-It is one of the most stunning natural areas you can visit in Mallorca by boat, as well as one of the most remote.
+It's one of the most stunning natural areas you can visit in Mallorca by boat, as well as one of the most remote.
 There are severe regulations on sailing in Cabrera.
 Around the national park, speed is limited to 10 NM.
 Unauthorised anchoring is forbidden and limited to 50 permits at any one time.
 You can request a navigation permit which allows you to anchor from an hour after sunrise to an hour before sunset and lasts for a year.
-There are also overnight permits (from 18:00), valid for 2 nights during July and August and 7 nights the rest of the year.
+There are also overnight permits (from 18:00) valid for 2 nights during July and August and 7 nights the rest of the year.
 Permits must be requested between 20 and 2 days before the visit.
 Diving is also restricted, a permit is required and it's only allowed in certain locations in order to preserve and protect seaweed and seagrass.
 To request a permit, go to the Spanish National Parks website.

 In certain areas of Mallorca, nature reserves have been set up to restrict visiting boats from anchoring.
 This is part of the LIFE Posidonia Project, launched to preserve the rare seagrass and seaweed which create the island's unique underwater ecosystem.
 Mooring buoys must be booked in advance up to 09:00 on the same day of your visit.
 Protected areas include Cala Blava in the Bay of Palma, Punta de l’Avançada in the Bay of Pollença, Sa Dragonera and Sant Elm in the south-west tip, the coastline near Artà and the Llevant coast.
 Boats can be fined for unauthorised anchoring.
-Charges vary from bay to bay and often according to the length of the boat.
+Charges vary from bay to bay and often correlate to the length of your boat.

 Also see: Beaches in Mallorca